PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/NoSQL REST API.md

 #### Parameters

-*   *gameApiKey*: is the API key of you game and can be found on the overview page of the Portal Configurator.
+* *gameApiKey* : The API key of your game, which you can find on the *Overview* page of the Portal Configurator.
-*   *stage*: indicates which database stage, preview or live, to use.
+* *stage* : Indicates which database stage to use - *Preview* or *Live*.
-*   *collection*: indicates which collection to perform the action against.
+* *collection* : Indicates which collection to perform the action against.

 #### Example Request